 - C1 first formal warning;

 - C2 second formal warning;

-- C3 third formal warning; and
+- C3 third formal warning, plus a 20 min detention

-- C4 'remove';
+- C4 'remove'

-- C5 internal inclusion;
+- C5 internal suspension

-- C6 exclusion:
+- C6 suspension.

 - C7 review of the placement.

 Detention

 In line with statutory provisions, The Jubilee Academy will exercise its right to set student detentions during school hours, at lunchtimes and after school.
 Detentions outside the normal school day, however their consent is not required in advance of giving a child a detention and it may not always be possible to contact a parent in advance of the detention.